Azure/iot-central-aad-setup/README.md

     ![figure8](images/figure8.png)

-11. Select the “Add a permission” option and then “APIs my organization uses”
+11. Select the “Add a permission” option and then “APIs my organization uses”.
+To find it using the search box, enter “Microsoft IoT Central”

     ![figure9](images/figure9.png)